Exabyte-io/made/README.md

 ## Using Linter

-Linter setup will prevent committing files that don't adhere to the code standard
+Linter setup will prevent committing files that don't adhere to the code standard.
+It will attempt to fix what it can automatically prior to the commit in order to reduce diff noise.
+This can lead to "unexpected" behavior where a file that is staged for commit is not identical to the file that actually gets committed.
+This happens in the `lint-staged` directive of the `package.json` file (by using a `husky` pre-commit hook).
+For example, if you add extra whitespace to a file, stage it, and try to commit it, you will see the following:

 ```bash
 ➜  made-js git:(feature/SOF-4398-TB) ✗ git add src/basis/constrained_basis.js